ArctosDB/documentation-wiki/_how_to/How-to-Manage-Taxonomy-Hierarchically.markdown

 ## Structure of taxonomy

 Taxonomy (as a body of literature) is not hierarchical.
 The "parent" of Echidna (a homonym) varies according to usage, and includes "Muraeninae" (eels) and "Viperidae" (snakes).
-The "parent" of the "Neotoma" has changed with our understanding of evolutionary history, and has at times and according to various authors included "Cricetidae" and "Muridae."
+The "parent" of "Neotoma" has changed with our understanding of evolutionary history, and has at times and according to various authors included "Cricetidae" and "Muridae."

 ## Structure of Arctos